Chef Contributor Covenant Code of Conduct

 The important information to report consists of:

-If you feel your safety is in jeopardy, please do not hesitate to contact local law enforcement.
+If you feel your safety is in jeopardy, please don’t hesitate to contact local law enforcement.

 Note: Incidents that violate the Community Code of Conduct are extremely damaging to the community.
 The silver lining is that, in many cases, these incidents present a chance for the community as a whole to grow, learn, and become better.